 Visiting pilots can obtain a visiting pilot pass here and show the registration confirmation as proof.

-"TUR" (turbulence) special skill endorsement is required.
+"HA" (high altitude) and "TUR" (turbulence) special skill endorsements are required.

 General Rules That Must Be Adhered To By All Pilots

 All Coconino National Forest Guidelines must be adhered to.